 Some of the other eye problems that can affect children and teens include:

 Blindness.
 This is the loss of useful sight.
 Blindness can be temporary or permanent and it has many causes.
 Birth defects or damage to any portion of the eye, the optic nerve, or the area of the brain responsible for vision can lead to blindness.
 The visual impairment cannot be corrected with surgery or corrective lenses, and the condition can make it difficult to perform everyday activities.
-Diabetes, problems with the macula, and eye changes because of aging account for most blindness in the United States.
+Diabetes, problems with the macula, and eye changes because of aging account for most blindness in adults in the United States.
+In children and teenagers, eye injuries and eye trauma account for most blindness.

 Color blindness.
 Color blindness is caused by problems in the pigments of the cones in the retina.
 Most people who are color-blind can see some colors.
 In most cases, someone who is color-blind confuses some colors with others, usually red and green.
 People can be born color-blind or they may develop the condition over time.
 The most common form of color blindness is an inherited condition that affects boys much more often than girls.
 Color blindness cannot be corrected.

 Dacryostenosis.
-Dacryostenosis is a blockage of the tear drainage system of the eye occurring in the lower eyelid.
+Dacryostenosis is a blockage of the tear drainage system of the eye happening in the lower eyelid.
 This is a fairly common problem in infants, but often improves with time.

 Eye injuries.
 Injuries to the eye are one of the most common preventable causes of blindness.
 Eye injuries may be caused by irritants such as sand, dirt, or other foreign bodies on the eye's surface.
 Chemicals or foreign bodies that become embedded in the eye can also cause pain and loss of vision.
 Forceful blows to the eye can cause bleeding inside the eye and damage to the cornea, retina, and other important eye structures.

 Macular degeneration is an eye disease that mainly affects older people.
-But sometimes infants and children can develop it, too.
 When someone has macular degeneration, the middle area of the retina becomes scarred.
 This causes eyesight to deteriorate over many years.
 The cause of macular degeneration is unknown in most cases, but it tends to run in families, which indicates that genes and heredity are involved.

 Retinoblastoma.
 This is a cancerous tumor in the eye that usually appears in the first 5 years of life.
 There may be permanent vision loss, and the affected eye(s) may have to be removed.
 If not properly treated, this cancer can be life-threatening.